 Better yet, it works because we never think to cancel or stop the transfer.
 Think about your expenses.
-I bet you have a handful where you are automatically charged for a service every month.
+I bet you have a handful of expenses where you are automatically charged for a service every month.

-Companies are basically using automatic investing in reverse to get you to pay for their service.
+Companies are basically using automated savings in reverse to get you to pay for their service.
 They know that if they can sign you up for automatic payments, odds are you will always pay.
-The only way you wouldn’t pay is if you cancelled the auto pay feature or you didn’t have enough money in your checking account.
+The only way you wouldn’t pay is if you canceled the auto pay feature or you didn’t have enough money in your checking account.

 I’ve had it work for me.
 I’ve had it work for friends of mine who I have helped with their finances.
 I am sure it will work for you.

-All you have to do is take 10 minutes right now and set up the transfer and never do anything again.
+All you have to do is take 10 minutes right now and set up the transfer and never do anything again in order to become rich.
 (OK, you might want to go in there every so often and increase the amount you are saving, but you don’t have to.)

 How easy is that?
 The key though is to do it before your friend plays their turn in Words With Friends so you don’t forget!